queritylib/querity-demo/README.md

 > In this case the `distinct` keyword is used to avoid duplicate rows and pagination issues.

 ## Other info

+You can view the ER diagram of the database [here](/assets/er-diagram.png).

 Test dataset generated with Mockaroo: https://mockaroo.com/85a9ebf0